buraksekili/buraksekili.github.io/content/articles/thread-pooling-rs.md

     we also start listening this queue.
   - The queue needs to be shared among all workers.
 That's why it needs to be thread-safe.

-While creating a Worker, we will use std::thread and spawn the thread.
+While creating a Worker, we will use `std::thread` and spawn the thread.
 In the closure of the thread, we will run our logic to pull tasks from the queue.

-If there is a task on the queue, the thread will execute the task, and then waits for a next task to schedule it for itself.
+If there is a task on the queue, the thread will execute the task, and then waits for a next task to be scheduled for itself.
 As Worker needs to re-run tasks after executing a single one, it needs to run continous loop in order not to miss any task pushed into queue.

-If no task is provided, the queue will return None.
+If no task is provided, the queue will return `None`.
 In that case, the thread needs to wait for next task to be scheduled.
 Therefore, thread needs to wait within the loop.

 There are various way to do that but most simple one is sleeping.
-However, sleeping leads to a busy-waiting which wastes CPU cycles.
+However, sleeping leads to busy-waiting which wastes CPU cycles.
 Also, if there are new tasks registered while the thread is sleeping, the worker will run the thread after a duration of sleep which causes a latency.

-Instead of sleeping, I will use `Condvar` which is a synchronisation primitive to allow threads to wait for some condition to become true.
-It's often used in conjunction with a Mutex to provide a way for threads to efficiently wait for changes in shared state.
+Instead of sleeping, we will use `Condvar` which is a synchronisation primitive to allow threads to wait for some condition to become true.
+It's often used in conjunction with a `Mutex` to provide a way for threads to efficiently wait for changes in shared state.
 So, we will use `Condvar` to wait for new tasks to be available as it allows immediate response when the job is available which improves thread utilization.